flyingsparx/ScriptSlide/README.md

 [See how it works!](http://www.willwebberley.net/downloads/scriptslide)

 **IMPORTANT FILES:**
+* *js/scriptslide.js*
+    * The main ScriptSlide script.
+    * You won't usually need to edit this, but include this in your presentation HTML file.
+    * Relies on JQuery and a couple of its plugins.
+Include these before ScriptSlide.js (as shown in presentation.html).

 * *js/config.js*
     * This is the configuration file.
     * Edit this to change the slideshow structure, transitions, logos, colour-schemes, etc.
+    * Include this script **before** ScriptSlide.js in your presentation HTML file.

 * *presentation.html*
     * This is where the presentation content goes.